aGiorlandino/CausalStructureAttention/README.md

 # JAX Implementation of How Transformers Learn Causal Structure with Gradient Descent

-This repository contains a JAX implementation of the experiments described in the paper "[How Transformers Learn Causal Structure with Gradient Descent](https://arxiv.org/abs/2402.14735)" by [Eshaan Nichani, Alex Damian, Jason D. Lee].
+This repository contains a JAX implementation of the experiments described in the paper "How Transformers Learn Causal Structure with Gradient Descent" (https://arxiv.org/abs/2402.14735) by Eshaan Nichani, Alex Damian, Jason D. Lee.

 **Codes under construction**